nixiesearch/nixiesearch/docs/docs/features/inference/embeddings/sbert.md

 ## Converting your own model

-You can use the [nixiesearch/onnx-convert](https://github.com/nixiesearch/onnx-convert) to convert yur own model:
+You can use the [nixiesearch/onnx-convert](https://github.com/nixiesearch/onnx-convert) to convert your own model:

 ```bash
 python convert.py --model_id intfloat/multilingual-e5-large --optimize 2 --quantize QInt8